Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Results and Discussion Contd.

 \textbf{DMD2-FT Training.} The DMD2 distilled model generates FFHQ-aligned images and attains FID@5k of 24.80.
 For fine-tuning the distilled model, we test two possible design choices of training-time time-step sampling: (i) Only sampling time-steps based on $\text{NFE}$ (e.g., $\text{NFE}=3,~t\in \{333,666,1000\}$, and (ii) Sampling from the whole possible steps $T\in\{1,...,1000\}$.
 We observe similar behavior in both cases and choose the first option.
 We use a batch size of one, mixed-precision (bf16), and random horizontal flipping augmentation.
 The learning rate is $2e^{-6}$ for both stages.
 FT-DMD2 follows the same hyperparameter configuration as DMD2-FT.

-\textbf{CRDI Training.} We train CRDI~\citep{cao2024few} using the authors' released code and configurations\footnote{CRDI code taken from https://github.com/YuCao16/CRDI}.
+\textbf{CRDI Training.} We train CRDI~\citep{cao2024few} using the authors' released code and configurations\footnote{CRDI: \url{https://github.com/YuCao16/CRDI}}.
 We use four A100 GPUs to match their batch size of 10 and train for roughly 1 GPU hour.
 On closer domains (Sunglasses and Babies), following the authors' guidance, we set $t_\text{start}=5$, $t_\text{end}=20$, and $\text{num\_gradient}=15$.
 On MetFaces, we use $t_\text{start}=5$, $t_\text{end}=15$, and $\text{num\_gradient}=10$ as suggested.
 However, the FID that we attain in this case is different what they report.
 We include both our results and theirs.
 On Cats, we adopt the same configuration as MetFaces.